git-who/git-who.github.io/Git+Who+Branching+Model.md

     Which are changes applied directly by a developer.

 - **merge commit**; A commit create by a no-fast-forward merge.
-# Why

-  This workflow was created for a  CI that use JIRA, Bitbucket server (Stash), and Jenkins; that produce Chocolatey, Nuget, NPM and Maven packages.
-The branching model is based on GitFlow with **bugfix/** branch, like suggest  the [BitBucket branching model](https://confluence.atlassian.com/bitbucketserver057/using-branches-in-bitbucket-server-945543608.html?utm_campaign=in-app-help&utm_medium=in-app-help&utm_source=stash), which give us the possibility to create branches directly from JIRA.
-It's was amended to fit with our [Year.Month.Release\[.Hotfix\] versioning model](Year.Month.Release[.Hotfix]+versioning+model.html), which conforms to the versioning model allowed by Chocolatey packaging system.
-Both of those models are based on the standard models of GitFlow with bugfix branches and on SemVer 1.0 with Microsoft 4 numbers versioning.
-Those models were adapted for a larger scope of life cycle styles.

 # The branching models